OmixVisualization/qtjambi/README.md

 ### Requirements
 * [Apache Ant](https://ant.apache.org/) (min.
 1.10.x)
-* Java Development Kit (e.g. [OpenJDK](https://adoptopenjdk.net/), tested with Java 1.8 and 14)
+* Java Development Kit (e.g. [OpenJDK](https://adoptopenjdk.net/), tested with Java 1.8 and 18)
 * Qt 5.15 or 6.x (using the Qt Online Installer)
 * C++ compiler (Gcc, Clang, MSVC2019)
 * chrpath (Linux only)
 * XCode command line tools (macOS only)

 ### Building QtJambi
-If you do'n need the entire set of Qt modules available in Java edit property `qtjambi.skipped.modules` in `build.properties` and exclude Qt modules you don't need.
+If you do'nt need the entire set of Qt modules available in Java edit property `qtjambi.skipped.modules` in `build.properties` and exclude Qt modules you don't need.
 This saves compilation time.

 #### Pre-Build Steps On Windows